zodb/relstorage/README.txt

     cache-module-name

         Specifies which Python memcache module to use.
 The default is "memcache", a pure Python module.
-An alternative module is "cmemcache".
+There are several alternative modules available through PyPI.
 This setting has no effect unless cache-servers is set.

 Development
 ===========